The Tournament Organizer of a tournament is responsible for all tournament logistics including:

 - Providing all materials necessary to operate the tournament (e.g. product for Limited format tournaments).

-- Reporting the tournament results to the DCI.
+- Reporting the tournament results.

 - Saving match result slips from each tournament for a period of 6 months (to aid in match appeals).